learning-zone/nodejs-basics/README.md

     console.log(body);
 });
 ```
 The first argument to request can either be a URL string, or an object of options.
-Here are some of the more common options you'll encounter in your applications:
+Here are some of the more common options you\'ll encounter in your applications:

 * **url**: The destination URL of the HTTP request
 * **method**: The HTTP method to be used (GET, POST, DELETE, etc)